-Motors-Lakes-Trails segment sponsored by Madcap Imaging
+Motors-Lakes-Trails segment sponsored by MadCap Imaging

-Erin Fay/Madcap Imaging
+Story by Erin Fay/Madcap Imaging

 Contributor/Photographer to Thunder Roads® Magazine of Michigan